SLYROOKO/Slot-Machine/README.md

 ## Todo

-1. Complete Spinning function.
-2. Adjust container size for the reel container
+1. Disable Play Button when no credits or when slots are spinning
-3. Right Bar
+2. Right Bar
    1. Info (Payout Table)
    2. Credits(Current Credits)
    3. Lines